erl_format

 This function is used to perform pattern matching similar to that done in Erlang.
 For matching rules and more examples, see section Pattern Matching in the Erlang Reference Manual.

-and Pattern
+Term and Pattern are compared

-and any unbound variables in Pattern
+and any unbound variables in Pattern are bound to

-corresponding values in Term
+corresponding values in Term.

-If Term
+If Term and Pattern can be

 matched, the function returns a non-zero value and binds any unbound

-variables in Pattern
+variables in Pattern.
+If Term

-and Pattern
+and Pattern do

-is returned.
+not match, 0 is returned.
 For example:

 ETERM *term, *pattern, *pattern2; term1 = erl_format("{14,21}"); term2 = erl_format("{19,19}"); pattern1 = erl_format("{A,B}"); pattern2 = erl_format("{F,F}"); if (erl_match(pattern1, term1)) { /* match succeeds: * A gets bound to 14, * B gets bound to 21 */ ... } if (erl_match(pattern2, term1)) { /* match fails because F cannot be * bound to two separate values, 14 and 21 */ ... } if (erl_match(pattern2, term2)) { /* match succeeds and F gets bound to 19 */ ... }

-can be used to retrieve the
+erl_var_content() can be used to retrieve the

 content of any variables bound as a result of a call to